infinitered/reactotron/packages/reactotron-core-client/README.md

   // Every entry in here will become a method on the Reactotron client object.
   // Collisions are handled on a first-come first-serve basis.
   //
-  // These functions are reserved (sorry):  connect, configure, send, addPlugin,
+  // These functions are reserved (sorry):  connect, configure, send, use,
   // options, connected, plugins, and socket.
   //
   // Sorry.